0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 OOC transactions get rejected straight away, while those with no OOC stand a chance to be added to the pool.

-At this stage of the flow, the RPC also computes the "break-even-gas-price", denoted by $\texttt{BreakEvenGasPriceRPC}$.
+At this stage of the flow, the RPC also computes the "breakeven gas price", denoted by $\texttt{BreakEvenGasPriceRPC}$.
 That is,

 $$
   \texttt{BreakEvenGasPrice} = \frac{\texttt{TotalTxPrice}}{\texttt{GasUsedRPC}} \cdot \texttt{NetProfit},